ibm-cloud-docs/Cloudant/guides/warehousing.md

 * Warehousing is not required to be strictly real time.
 Updated documents typically appear in a warehouse within a few seconds, but this is not guaranteed and will vary based on your database load.
-* {{site.data.keyword.DB2OnCloud_short}} limits schemas to 1,012 fields.
+* DB2 on Cloud limits schemas to 1,012 fields.
 JSON documents with a large number of fields, including nested objects and large arrays, may exceed this limit.

 ## Joining data